 When moving abroad, you want a sense of security, but choosing which type of insurance coverage for you and your family can be overwhelming.
 Learn about the different options you have when it comes to choosing insurance coverage as an expat.

-When moving abroad you’ll need to consider what regulations and options are available to your specific host country.
-When you’re researching your host country, be sure to reach out to the expat forums and find out what your fellow expats decide — public or private insurance.
+When moving overseas you’ll need to consider what regulations and options are available to your specific host country.
+When you’re researching your international move to host country, be sure to reach out to the expat forums and find out what your fellow expats decide – public or private insurance.
 Some countries offer government funded subsidies for healthcare others don’t.
 Finding out as much as possible in advance of your trip is a vital step in the process.

 Find out what the basic cover for foreign drivers is in whichever country you’ll be moving to and make sure you meet the requirements.